 WATCH ON BBC SELECT: THE FAME DROP

-BBC Select brings you a curated collection of three thought provoking programs and an exclusive Take on a subject that touches us all.
-We explore a culturally relevant theme and examine it in depth, offering you fresh perspectives on the things that matter in life, from love and war, parenthood and consumerism, to revolution and race.
+BBC Select brought audiences a curated collection of three thought provoking programs and an exclusive Take on a subject that touches us all.
+We explored culturally relevant themes and examined them in depth, offering you fresh perspectives on the things that matter in life, from love and war, parenthood and consumerism, to revolution and race.

 Ready for your 15 minutes?
-In an exclusive Take, Public Enemy rapper Chuck D weighs up the value of fame – and whether it’s even real.
 She was the most famous popstar in the world in the 90s-00s, but is Britney Spears’ superstardom the reason she’s under a conservatorship?
 The Battle for Britney: Fans, Cash and a Conservatorship, investigates.
 From one pop culture icon to another, in David Bowie: Ziggy Stardust and the Spiders from Mars, the death of Bowie’s famous alter-ego is explored.
 But what does it actually mean to be famous?
 Extraordinary Women spotlights the megastars of film and How to Go Viral looks at how becoming famous has never been easier.

 Start your BBC Select free trial with any of the streaming platforms listed below and watch The Fame Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
 Free trial restrictions apply*.

 Featured in The Fame Drop on BBC Select: